Heart Strings

 About the concert

-Risør is drawing to a close, and with more classical concerts than ever, we come to an end in one of Norway's most important venues for classical music.
+A whole week in Risør is nearing its end, and with more classical concerts than in a long time, we bring this year’s celebration to a close in one of the country’s most important concert venues for classical music.

 Additional Content